-- Alert's Board of Trustees, assisted by the Safeguarding Officer (Senait Fassil), Executive Director (Nic Hailey) and Designated Safeguarding Board Members (Lisa Rose and Irose@international-alert.org), will have overall responsibility for monitoring the outcomes of this policy and ensuring that Alert effectively undertakes its duty of care, including by: - setting an organisational safeguarding culture together with all managers in the organisation; - ensuring safeguarding is a regular agenda item at Board meetings as part of good governance and oversight; - ensuring safeguarding is included in the organisational Risk Register, has a clear risk owner, and is reviewed and updated regularly at the Board and Executive level; and - ensuring the Strategy, Risk and Audit Committee provides more regular oversight of managing safeguarding risks in the organisation. - Alert's Safeguarding Officer, with authority from the Board and Executive team, will be the point of contact for all safeguarding concerns that may arise and reported and will be responsible for ensuring that clear processes are in place for next steps. - Alert's Safeguarding Focal Points will be trained and supported to carry out their role in project sites or in-country. - Alert staff, particularly managers, must promote an accountable and safe organisational culture, including promoting this policy and the Safeguarding Code of Conduct. - All Alert staff, associated personnel, partners and suppliers must cooperate with any enquiries or investigations into safeguarding and related concerns.
+- Alert's Board of Trustees, assisted by the Safeguarding Officer, Executive Director and Designated Safeguarding Board Members, have overall responsibility for monitoring the outcomes of this policy and ensuring that Alert effectively undertakes its duty of care, including by: - setting an organisational safeguarding culture together with all managers in the organisation; - ensuring safeguarding is a regular agenda item at Board meetings as part of good governance and oversight; - ensuring safeguarding is included in the organisational Risk Register, has a clear risk owner, and is regularly reviewed at the Board and Executive level - ensuring the Strategy, Risk and Audit Committee provides more regular oversight of managing safeguarding risks in the organisation. - Alert's Safeguarding Officer, with authority from the Board and Executive team, is the point of contact for all safeguarding concerns that may arise and reported and will be responsible for ensuring that clear processes are in place for next steps. - Alert's Safeguarding Focal Points will be trained and supported to carry out their role in project sites or in-country. - Alert staff, particularly managers, must promote an accountable and safe organisational culture, including promoting this policy and the Safeguarding Code of Conduct. - All Alert staff, associated personnel, partners and suppliers must cooperate with any enquiries or investigations into safeguarding and related concerns.

-10. Accountability
+10. Accountability and Review